 Crouzon syndrome is the most common of the craniosynostosis syndromes.
 It occurs in one of every 25,000 births.
-The signs of Crouzon syndrome include:

 The severity of these signs and symptoms varies among affected people.
 Babies born with Crouzon syndrome are usually of normal intelligence.